 hierarchical-address+attributes: Representation of the address in hierarchical address scheme and the attributes of the created resource.
 This setting shall only be valid for a Create operation.

-- attributes+child-resources: Representation of the requested resource, along with a nested representation of all of its child resource(s), and their descendants, in line with any provided filter criteria as given in the Filter Criteria parameter shall be returned as content.
+- attributes+child-resources: Representation of the requested resource, along with a nested representation of all of its child resource(s), and their descendants (excluding virtual resources), in line with any provided filter criteria as given in the Filter Criteria parameter shall be returned as content.
 If there is no filter criteria parameter in the request message, then all children/descendants are returned along with their attributes.
 For example, if the request is to retrieve a <container> resource that only has <contentInstance> children, the attributes of that <container> resource and a representation of all of its <contentInstance> child-resource(s), including their attributes, are provided.

 The originator may request to limit the maximum number of allowed nesting levels.
 The originator may also include an offset that indicates the starting point of the direct child resource.
 The offset shall start at 1.
 The hosting CSE shall return all direct child resources and their descendants, or up to the maximum nesting level specified in a request subject to maximum size limit that may be imposed by the hosting CSE.
 The offset, maximum number/size and maximum level shall be specified in Filter Criteria as offset, limit, and level condition, respectively, by the Originator.